apostrophest/gameboylfb/README.md

 - At the moment, I am only focusing on implementing support for ROM-only cartridges.
 An example is the game Alleyway (one of the GB release games).

-### How to Build and Run
+### How to Build and Run on the Command Line
-It's easy as pie!
-Unless I misconfigured the maven build...

 - To compile: `mvn compile`
-- To compile and test: `mvn test`
+- To compile and run tests: `mvn test`
 - To run: `mvn exec:exec` (NB: this will not try to compile the project)

-You can also do `mvn package` to compile and package stuff into a jar!
-Only gameboylfb items will be packaged into the jar; libraries and natives will not be included.

-During the compile phase of a `compile`, `test`, or `package`, maven will copy the lwjgl jar files and native runtimes to the target/lib directory and the target/natives directory respectively.
+During the compile phase of a `compile` or `test` maven will copy the lwjgl jar files and native runtimes to the target/lib directory and the target/natives directory respectively.

+### Using an IDE

+I have tried importing the project in both Eclipse and IntelliJ IDEA.
+The main thing to remember is that the target directory and libraries/natives will not exist until a `mvn compile` phase is run.
+You will need to specify the path to the lwjgl natives in your IDE run configurations as well.

+Otherwise, the IDE should be able to handle everything after that.

 ### How to manually run after compiling
-In Linux, from the base directory, enter the 'target' directory that is generated after a `mvn compile` and do:
+In Linux, in the base directory, the following should work:

-`java -cp "classes:lib/*" com.github.reisnera.gameboylfb.HelloWorld`
+`java -cp 'target/lib/*;target/classes' -Djava.library.path=target/natives com.github.reisnera.gameboylfb.GameBoyAppLauncher`

 In Windows, do the same thing as in linux, except that the colon changes to a semicolon, and you have to put quotes around the -D option (at least in Power- Shell):

-`java -cp "classes;lib/*" com.github.reisnera.gameboylfb.HelloWorld`
+`java -cp 'target\lib\*;target\classes' -D'java.library.path=target\natives' com.github.reisnera.gameboylfb.GameBoyAppLauncher`

-To manually run the jar is easier since it is configured with the classpath by default.
-From the 'target' directory after a `mvn package`:

-`java -jar gameboylfb-1.0.0-alpha-SNAPSHOT.jar`

 ### License
  GameBoyLFB - A Java Game Boy emulator.